top of page

 In Yourself You'll cause me to disappear,

-And thereafter I will forever cease to be,
+And thereafter I'll forever cease to be,

-Having fully dissolved in You, irrevocably!
+Having dissolved in You irrevocably!

 bottom of page